Scezaquer/dubious-programming-language/README.md

 - If the input file does not exist, the compiler will print an error message and exit.
 - If there are issues reading the input file, the compiler will panic with a message.
-- If the code to compiled is incorrect, The compiler will panic and print a message pointing out the line and the nature of the error.
+- If the code to compile is incorrect, The compiler will panic and print a message pointing out the line and the nature of the error.

 ## Operator Precedence Table

-1. **Member access**: `.`, `::`
+1. **Member access**: `.`
 2. **Unary operators**: `++a`, `--a`, `+a`, `-a`, `!a`, `~a`, `*a`, `&a`
 3. **Multiplicative operators**: `a * b`, `a / b`, `a % b`
 4. **Additive operators**: `a + b`, `a - b`